The Future of DevSecOps: Emerging Trends

 3. Evolution of Cloud-Native Security

 As organizations increasingly adopt cloud-native architectures (containers, Kubernetes, serverless), DevSecOps practices will adapt to secure these dynamic and ephemeral environments.
-This includes:
+This includes advanced runtime protection, sophisticated Cloud Security Posture Management (CSPM), and security for service meshes and API gateways.

 4. Increased Focus on Software Supply Chain Security